microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-transmitter-mplab/README.md

 #### Event Detection:

-* To detect the switch press and release event on pic18f47q10 curiosity nano board, Timer 4 (for SW S1) is used which is configured in monostable mode.
+* To detect the switch press and release event on pic18f47q10 curiosity nano board, Timer 4 is used which is configured in monostable mode.
 Switch S1 is used as timer’s external reset source to start the timer.
-Upon Switch press or release event timers will start automatically.
-Timer’s period is set as 10 ms, to implement the switch de-bounce mechanism.
+Upon Switch press or release event timer will start automatically.
+Timer period is set as 10 ms, to implement the switch de-bounce mechanism.
 The timer post-scaler is set as 1:2 to generate interrupt after switch press and release events

 #### Command generation from switch press and release event: